 Washington state is considered a fairly great place when it comes to state taxes.
 As of early 2024, the state doesn’t require any personal or corporate income tax.
 However, if you own a business in this state, you need to file and pay a variety of business returns such as sales and business and occupation tax.

 If you fall behind on your tax obligations, the Washington State Department of Revenue will have the authority to leverage collection efforts against you until you pay what you owe.
 Have you recently started to get behind on filing your returns and paying your taxes?
-If so, then it’s important to address the situation as soon as possible.
+If so, then it’s important to address the situation as soon as possible – let our attorneys help you deal with the DOR.

 If you don’t, then you’ll likely start to accrue increasingly compounding penalties and interest on your tax debt.
 Things can also continue to progress until you face tax liens in Washington State.
 At that point, your property could be at risk and the Washington State DOR might start to consider more serious consequences considering your failure to work with them.